 Conservation at Sutton House

-Sutton House is the oldest house in East London, so our Conservation team, with the help of dedicated volunteers, work hard to look after it and its collection of furniture and objects.
+Sutton House is one of the oldest houses in London, so our Conservation team, with the help of dedicated volunteers, work hard to look after it and its collection of furniture and objects.

-It’s a bit different than normal housekeeping!
-The work we do here is called preventive conservation, as it’s much better to prevent damage than to repair it once it’s occurred.
-There are a few things that can cause this damage, known as the ‘agents of deteriorations’, the most evident being dust, which can be corrosive if left on surfaces to accumulate, and less evident ones such as light, relative humidity and pests.
+It’s a bit different to normal housekeeping!
+The work we do here is called preventative conservation, as it’s much better to prevent damage than to repair it once it’s occurred.
+There are a few things that can cause this damage, known as the ‘agents of deterioration’.
+The most evident is dust, which can be corrosive if left on surfaces to accumulate, and less evident ones include light, relative humidity and pests.

 Have you ever noticed the little black floor traps around Sutton House?
-We use those to observe our pest activity as they alert us to when there are too many insects which like to nibble on our collection.
+We use those to observe pest activity, and they alert us to when there are too many insects - which like to nibble on our collection.

-You might also have seen little blue squares of fabric within a cardboard border in various places; these record the amount of light which falls on highly sensitive objects each year.
+You might also have seen little blue squares of fabric within cardboard borders in various places: these record the amount of light that falls on our highly sensitive objects each year.
 Light causes colours in organic materials such as wood, textiles and paper to fade.

-We hoover the floors and dust the flat surfaces every day, but then in January we carry out the Winter Clean and ‘put the house to bed’.
-During the whole month, we are closed to the public but we are very busy cleaning each room from top to bottom, including every single object!
+We vacuum the floors and dust our flat surfaces every day, and each January we carry out the Winter Clean and ‘put the house to bed’.
+For the whole month, we are closed to the public but are very busy, cleaning each room from top to bottom - including every single object!

 Every penny you spend at Sutton House goes towards supporting our conservation work.
-You can also participate in our Special Places Raffle and Winter Raffle to support specific conservation projects that we do each year.
+You can usually also participate in our Special Places Raffle and Winter Raffle, to support specific conservation projects undertaken each year.

-Thank you for helping us to care for the oldest house in Hackney and allow it to withstand the test of time!
+Thank you for helping us to care for the oldest house in Hackney, and enabling it to withstand the test of time!